 Best snorkeling spots in Bohol

-Bohol is one of the largest islands in the Philippines and, despite being one of the most touristy, it isn’t known for beach‑oriented tourism.
-Loboc, the Chocolate Hills and the tarsiers are its best‑known spots.
+Bohol is one of the largest islands in the Philippines and, despite being one of the most touristy, it isn’t especially known as a beach destination.
+Loboc, the Chocolate Hills and the tarsiers are its best-known attractions.
 Even so, if you’re looking for places to snorkel in Bohol, then you should head to Anda.

 Snorkeling in Anda

 You could say Anda is a small peninsula to the east of Bohol.
-While it isn’t as well‑known as the Alona Beach area and is still a very untouristed enclave, it’s another of the most interesting places if you’re thinking of diving in the Philippines.
+While it isn’t as well-known as the Alona Beach area and still feels relatively untouched, it’s another of the most interesting places if you’re thinking of diving in the Philippines.

-As in the case of Panglao, the south coast of Anda is full of interesting reefs where—take note—it isn’t rare to see turtles.
+As in Panglao, the south coast of Anda is full of interesting reefs where it’s not uncommon to see turtles.
 If you’re a good swimmer, you can reach them just fine.
-It’s advisable to wear fins because it’s a little way from shore, but nothing exaggerated.
+It’s advisable to wear fins because it’s a little way from shore, but it’s nothing too demanding.

 In our opinion, the best snorkeling spot in Bohol is right in front of the Magic Oceans Dive Resort or the Blue Star Dive Resort.
-Right in front of the latter, a few steps from shore, it’s common to see turtles—only that at the moment they’re charging a 100‑peso entrance fee.
+Right in front of the latter, a few steps from shore, it’s common to see turtles—although there’s currently a 100-peso entrance fee.

 If you’d like a contact for this, we’ll be happy to share the one we have.